 We helped build a broad coalition across Washington, Oregon, Montana, and British Columbia to resist seven proposed coal export terminals.

 All seven terminals were defeated, including Gateway Pacific at Cherry Point in a landmark federal decision to uphold Lummi Nation’s treaty fishing rights in May 2016.

-Though Montana coal power plants still supply a large portion of Northwest Washington’s electricity, in 2019 the Washington legislature passed the Clean Energy Transformation Act, requiring electric utilities to eliminate coal from our power supply by 2025.
+Though Montana coal power plants still supply a large portion of Northwest Washington’s electricity, the Washington legislature passed the Clean Energy Transformation Act in 2019, requiring electric utilities to eliminate coal from our power supply by 2025.

-Since then, Whatcom County placed a temporary moratorium on new fossil fuel transshipment infrastructure at Cherry Point until the Whatcom County Council could create lasting legal protections for people and the environment from impacts of fossil fuel projects.
-Currently, Whatcom County Council is poised to prohibit ALL new coal, oil, and fracked gas shipment terminals at Cherry Point.
+Since then, Whatcom County first placed a temporary moratorium on new fossil fuel transshipment infrastructure at Cherry Point in 2016 until the Whatcom County Council could create lasting legal protections for people and the environment from impacts of fossil fuel projects.
+Then, in 2021 the Whatcom County Council unanimously passed an ordinance to prohibit ALL new coal, oil and fracked gas shipment terminals and expansion at Cherry Point.

-But now with the ban lifted, and Canadian interest in expanding tar sands bitumen export through the Salish Sea, oil expansion proposals are increasing the risk of oil spills and derailments, explosions, fires, polluting waterways, and air pollution.
+But now with the ban lifted, and Canadian interest in expanding tar sands bitumen export through the Salish Sea, oil expansion proposals are increasing the risk of oil spills and derailments, explosions, fires, and polluting air and waterways.

-RE Sources is a leading partner in Stand Up to Oil, a regional coalition opposed to new oil terminals while working to improve safety measures for continuing oil shipments.
+RE Sources is a leading partner in Stand Up to Oil, a regional coalition addressing the threats of new oil terminals while working to improve safety measures for continuing oil shipments.